Saturday 4 February.

 Then, another squirrel intruder.
 This time, a striped ground squirrel drives the forest floor tank birds away.

 Back to Kotu.
-A sacred ibis in a palm tree near the Gambian Birdewatchers Association building.
+A sacred ibis in a palm tree near the Gambian Birdwatchers Association building.